Ontraport/frontend-interview-test-short/README.md

-Ontraport Front End Evaluation, Short Test
+ONTRAPORT Front-End Evaluation, Short Test
 =============================

 Howdy!
-Welcome to the Ontraport Front End short test.
-Thanks for your interest in working with us.
+Welcome to the ONTRAPORT front-end short test.
+Thank you for your interest in working with us.
 Before we can continue with your application we would like you to complete a short test.

 ###Test description:
-This is our short test.
-The objective here is to give you a short front end task to complete.
-This will let us see that you have a basic understanding  of HTML, CSS, and JavaScript and give us a general idea of your front end abilities.
-Please use any industry standards, best practices, performance tips, and code style you support.
-We are looking for engineers with of all skill levels so don't worry, do your best, and thanks for taking the time to take our test.
+The objective of this test is to have you complete a short front-end task.
+This will let us gauge your understanding of HTML, CSS and JavaScript.
+Please use any industry standards, best practices, performance tips and code style that you support.
+We are looking for engineers with varying skill levels so do your best.
+Thank you for taking the time to take our test.

 ###Requirements:
-1. To get started fork this repo into your own github account.
+1. To get started fork this repo into your own GitHub account.
 2. Using the existing form markup in `index.html`, create a script that on form submit prepends the contents of the from `<input type="text" name="post" placeholder="thoughts?"/>` to `<div id="page">`.
 3. For each input value prepended, concatenate the second of the current browser date to the input value.
-4. Commit your code to your public GIT repo or zip it up.
-Then send us an email with the subject "Front End Short Test" that contains a link to your repo or has your test zip attached.
+4. Commit your code to your public git repo or zip it up.
+Then send us an email with the subject "Front-end short test" that contains a link to your repo or has your test zip attached.

-Feel free to use any js or css frameworks.
+Feel free to use any JS or CSS frameworks.

 ###Example:
-Check out the gif below to see what a working example of what a finished test might act like.
+Check out the GIF below to see a working example of what a finished test might act like.

 ![](steps.gif)